Flowx08/mlops/reports/README.md

 [Screenshot 2](figures/wandb_screenshot_2.png)

-The pictures included show graphs from our logs in weight and bias.
-In particular we decided to monitor the loss and accuracy on the trainingset and testingset while training.
+The pictures included show graphs from our logs in Weights & Biases.
+In particular, we decided to monitor the loss and accuracy on the training set and test set while training.
 These metrics are important because they provide a way to evaluate the performance of a model, and help to identify areas where the model can be improved.
 Additionally, they can be used to compare different models and select the best one for a given task.
-In particular the loss it's usefull to see if the training is going well.
+In particular, the loss is useful in seeing if the training is going well.
 Over time we expect the loss to keep going down if the neural network is converging to a solution.
-The accuracy on the testset is useful to see the generalization capabilities of the model and to compare it to other trained models in order to choose which one to use for the deployment phase.
+The accuracy on the test set is useful in seeing the generalization capabilities of the model, and to compare it to other trained models in order to choose which one to use for the deployment phase.

 ### Question 15